What is the general climate of real estate investment in your jurisdiction?

 Who are the most common investors in real estate?

 Recent years have seen an increased professionalisation and internationalisation of the Irish real estate market.
-Private equity funds continue to reduce their presence in 2017 and are being replaced by more long-term holders of real estate assets such as real estate investment trusts and pension funds, both national and international.
+Private equity funds continue to reduce their presence and are being replaced by more long-term holders of real estate assets such as real estate investment trusts and pension funds, both national and international.
+International investors accounted for more than 54% of 2018 investment turnover (increased from 47% in 2017).

 Are there any restrictions on foreign investment in real estate?